tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/04-Modifying-the-IPM-Model.md

 }
 ```

-Sometimes explicit values should be considered as parameter value, independent from the features that the <Definition id="SUT"/> supports.
-Those values are assigned to a parameter using this annotation.
+In some cases, explicit values should be considered as parameter values regardless of the features supported by the <Definition id="SUT"/>.
+This annotation assigns such explicit values to parameters.

-The methods specified in the `methods` array are called by using reflection on `clazz` (test template class by default).
-The return value of the method should be `List<DerivationParameter>`.
+The methods specified in the `methods` array are invoked via reflection on `clazz` (the test template class by default).
+Each method should return a `List<DerivationParameter>`.

 ### `ExplicitModelingConstraints`